MobilityData/mobility-feed-api/docs/GCP.md

 ```shell
   terraform plan -var-file=vars-<environment>.tfvars
 ```
-- Once you had reviewed the plan, execute the terraform apply command to commit your the to your GCP environment using,
+- Once you had reviewed the plan, execute the terraform apply command to commit the changes to the GCP environment using,
 ```shell
 terraform apply -var-file=vars-<environment>.tfvars
 ```